Gladiators (2008 British TV series): Series One

 According to reports, at least one contestant had to withdraw from the opening episode, while one of the Gladiators slipped on a bridge and had to leave the set.
 Another Gladiator, Enigma, suffered an injured ankle and had to be replaced in the semi-finals and final by stand-in Gladiator Cyclone.
 Enigma was involved in a separate incident on Gauntlet, in which contender Leanne Lennox kicked a ram rod into her face, resulting in a confrontation and then her being disqualified.

 Contenders also suffered injuries; including Nicola Trench, who broke her toe on Earthquake, and Joel Grant Jones, who sustained a shoulder injury in Powerball.
 Gavin Sunshine hurt his knee in Gauntlet and Greg Kirk suffered a broken arm in the quarter-finals during Powerball, in both cases the contenders were left unable to compete in the Eliminator.
 Kirk withdrew before the event and was replaced by back-up contender Andy Bell, while Sunshine was unable to complete the Eliminator and his competitor, Kevin Dixon, won the show by default.
+Kevin Dixon was the only contender to be replaced before an event with a gladiator due to his injury in Gauntlet.
+Ian Deeth was his substitute.

 Sky One responded to say that health and safety is their number one issue, and they want to minimise the injuries, but pointed out that; "This is Gladiators – a tough physical show for athletes.
 It's not Family Fortunes!"